92 Terms

 Prototype Fidelity

 Prototype fidelity is the level of detail and polish in a prototype, from low-fi sketches to high-fi mockups.
-Learn how to choose the right fidelity for each stage.

 Responsive Design